-The materials to screen in an existing covered porch of approximately 200 sq. ft. could run as little as $450 dollars, including the lumber needed for building screen panels, the screen fabric, screws, and paint to finish the frames to match the trim on your home.
-If you hire a pro for the same project, expect to add another $300 to $600 to the total cost for labor.
+The materials to screen in an existing covered porch of approximately 200 square feet could run as little as $450, including the lumber needed for building screen panels, the screen fabric, screws, and paint to finish the frames to match the trim on your home.
+If you hire a pro for the same project, expect to add another $300 to $600 in labor to the total average cost to enclose a porch.

-Looking for a little more of a middle ground between starting from scratch and hiring help?
-Consider the screen room kits available from home improvement stores and websites.
-A typical 8-foot-by-10-foot kit contains everything needed to cover an 8-foot-by-10-foot section on a covered porch and sells for around $250 to $300 per section.
+Looking for a middle ground between building a screened porch from scratch and hiring help?
+You may want to investigate purchasing a porch screening kit, like this one from EZ Screen Room, from home improvement stores and online retailers.
+A typical 8-foot-by-8-foot kit contains everything you need to cover an 8-foot-by-8-foot section on a covered porch.
+A kit that size typically sells for $250 to $300.

-Screen panel size and configuration depend on porch size and individual homeowner tastes, and each style has its pros and cons.
+Screen panel size and configuration depend on both porch size and the homeowner’s preference, and each style has its pros and cons:

 Screen fabric has come a long way from the days when your grandparents used rigid metal screening on their screen doors.
 Today’s screen fabrics offer a variety of options to suit specific needs.

-- Fiberglass screen fabric, available in a handful of different colors, is relatively soft and easy to work with.
+Fiberglass screen fabric, which is available in a handful of different colors, is relatively soft and easy to work with.
 It won’t rust or corrode, but it can be shredded by cat claws.
-Fiberglass screen fabric is often what you’ll find inside a screen-in porch kit.
+Fiberglass screen fabric is often what you’ll find inside a screen porch kit.

-- High visibility screen fabric is also made from fiberglass but it features a very fine weave and thin fiberglass threads that provide optimum visibility.
-While some types of high-visibility fabric may seem nearly invisible from inside your porch, they are typically more fragile than lower-visibility fiberglass screens.
+High-visibility screen fabric is also made from fiberglass, but it features a very fine weave and thin fiberglass threads that provide optimal visibility.
+While some types of high-visibility screen fabric may seem nearly invisible from inside your porch, they are typically more fragile than lower-visibility fiberglass screens.

 Aluminum screen fabric makes a sturdy screen that withstands strong winds, but it can be difficult to install and it creases easily.
-Uncoated aluminum screen can corrode or rust in humid climates, and even coated aluminum screen will corrode if the coating is scratched off by an animal or scraped by metal patio furniture.
+Uncoated aluminum screening can corrode or rust in humid climates, and even coated aluminum screen fabric will corrode if the coating is scratched off by an animal or scraped by metal patio furniture.